aseekatz/AnaerobeWorkshop/README.md

 #### Downloading the files

-All of the files used in this exercise can be downloaded from this github directory.
+All files used in this exercise can be downloaded from this github directory.
 Use the green 'Clone or Download' button on the topright to download all the files.

 ##### Directory/file descriptions
 - [mothur-generated files](https://github.com/aseekatz/AnaerobeWorkshop/tree/master/mothurfiles)